 The majority of my readers (and the population in general) seek knowledge on how to lose body fat.
-I have written extensively on this topic and even coach clients who have this sole aim.
+I have written extensively on this topic and even have a successful Fat loss program for people who have this sole aim.

 But what if you wanted to put on fat?
 What would I recommend?
 In this article, I cover exactly that.

 Please note - if you're still interested in losing fat yourself, do the opposite of everything I have listed below and you're going to see rapid results!

 This means plenty of vegetable oils such as canola oil, cottonseed oil, peanut oil, safflower oil, corn oil, soybean oil, sunflower oil, flaxseed oil and even large doses of fish oil.

 All these oils are prevalent in restaurants, cafes and kitchens around the world, so tracking them done is not hard.